 They’re lighter and require far less maintenance because there isn’t any oil to check or change.
 They do this by modifying the lubrication that moves the pistons inside.

-There are a few good reasons to inspect an air-compressor for proper build before settling on a purchase.
+There are a few good reasons to inspect an air compressor for the proper build before settling on a purchase.
 The first is to make sure that there aren’t any leaks that could dampen its efficiency in delivering pressure to your tools.
 The second is to guarantee that it won’t break down and conk out too soon after you bring it home.

 The last is to minimize the risk of accidents.
 Built-up air pressure can be a very hazardous thing.
 And if it’s contained in a tank that isn’t reinforced or secure, then you put yourself in very real danger.